 Dr. Sean Gillon, food systems & society faculty, published an article on carbon economies in a special issue of Environment & Planning A, focused on the emerging biofuel economy, in February 2014.

 Minimum of 48 quarter credits

 Foundation Courses - 15 credits

 Program Intensive Courses - 12 credits

-Four required on-campus intensive courses take place in the fall and spring terms of each year.
-The intensive sessions last three to five days each, and bring students together with other members of their cohort to build community and establish stronger learning and research partnerships.
-Intensives include lectures, discussions, field trips and collaborative activities focused on food systems and social change.
-Students reflect on their experiences and coursework to increase shared understanding of how to improve the food system.
+There are four required on-campus intensive sessions that take place in the fall and spring terms of each year.
+Lasting up to five days, each of the intensives are designed to build a collegial and convivial scholar-practitioner community.
+Intensives will include lectures, discussions, field trips, and collaborative activities focused on food systems and social change.
+Students will reflect on their experiences and program coursework to increase our shared understanding of how to improve food system equity.

 Topics in Food Systems & Society